kalbun/GENIS/README.md

   You can prevent the chart generation with this flag.
 It could be useful in case you only need the result files, or when you set RUNS to a high values and want to make the process automatic.

+-hc --hcluster
+  Allows to modify the minimum cluster size used in HDBSCAN.
+Default 3.

+-hs --hsize
+  Allows to modify the minimum sample used in HDBSCAN.
+Default 2.

+-t --threshold
+  Allows to modify the relevance threshold for embeddings.
+A word is classified as relevant if the semantic similarity is at least this value.
+  Default 0.25.

+-b --bypass
+  Bypasses embeddings and sentiment caches.
+This is useful to run analysis that changes the relevance threshold or HDBSCAN parameters.

+-e --earlystop
+  Stop after printing cluster table.
+Do not execute LLM sentiment analysis.

 ## Where to find reviews?